andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/case-for-cloudkit.md

 # CloudKit is Free for Longer

-All of the backend as a service providers offer a free tier or a free trial, and while I don't have personal experience with these services' payment threshholds, it's my observation that CloudKit's free tier might &#8220;last longer&#8221;.
+All of the backend as a service providers offer a free tier or a free trial, and while I don't have personal experience with these services' payment threshholds, it's my observation that CloudKit's free tier might "last longer&#8221;.
 What do I mean by that?

   1. Data of any kind stored in a user's _private_ database doesn't count against your app's storage alotment&#8230; it counts against the _user's_ iCloud storage plan.
 This extends the mileage of your _app's_ storage alotment.
   2. CloudKit distinguishes between storage for _non-binary data_ and storage for _media_ (binary data like images, videos, audio, etc).
 You [start off with][2] 100 MB of non-binary data storage, but **10 GB** of image/video/audio/etc. storage.
 In contrast&#8230;